delving/schemaleon/readme.md

 ----

-# CULTURE-COLLECTOR
+# OSCR: Open Source Collection Registration

-The culture collector is the result of project **OSCR**, for _Open Source Collection Registration_, dedicated to building a streamlined client and server side platform for capturing cultural heritage data.
+The OSCR project is dedicated to building a streamlined client and server side platform for properly capturing cultural heritage data.
+Users will be young and old, expert and novice.

 The purpose is to capture data properly according to the [CIDOC Conceptual Reference Model](http://www.cidoc-crm.org/) and OSCR stores such data in an XML database.
 The dominant theme in this approach to registering data is